logandarby/tiny-basic-compiler/README.md

 ## Running the Compiler

-The compiler reads BASIC source files and emits x86-64 assembly code targeting Windows and Linux systems.
+The compiler reads Tiny BASIC source files and emits x86-64 assembly code targeting Windows and Linux systems.
 The output is ready-to-assemble code that doesn't require additional gcc processing.

 ### Basic Usage